s4satishverma/SystemDesign/README.md

 Rate Limiting – Controlling the number of requests a client can make in a given period......
 Done

-Single Point of Failure (SPOF) – A component whose failure can bring down the system.
+Single Point of Failure (SPOF) – A component whose failure can bring down the system........Done

 Fault Tolerance – Ability to continue functioning despite failures.